Social Media for Real Estate Blog

 We’re here to help.

-You’ve Got to Have a System
+You’ve Got to Have a Real Estate Social Media Strategy

-No one will follow you if your most recent Facebook post is from two years ago.
+Above all, no one will follow you if your most recent Facebook post is from two years ago.
 And it certainly won’t speak well of your ability to market online.

-- have ideas for every day of the year that you can pick from at a moment’s notice.
+- thirdly, have ideas for every day of the year that you can pick from at a moment’s notice.

 Next, let’s talk about how you can create one.

-Second, decide how often you want to post – we recommend at least once a day on Facebook and Instagram, maybe once or twice a week on LinkedIn.
+Secondly, decide how often you want to post – we recommend at least once a day on Facebook and Instagram, maybe once or twice a week on LinkedIn.
 This is assuming of course that you have something of value to share.
 Quality over quantity.

-Third, choose what format works best for you.
+Thirdly, choose what format works best for you.
 For some, it’s a Google calendar or an Excel spreadsheet, for others it’s a physical planner.

 Once you’ve chosen what type of planner you’ll use, sit down and do some research on types of content to post.
 This is important to your overall real estate social media strategy, so you’re not at a loss for something to post on any given day.

 Now that you’ve got your system in place, you may still be wondering exactly how to use social media for real estate.
 It’s all about the content you post.